fareedst/bkpfile/docs/context/architecture.md

      - Creates backup of specified file with optional note
      - Usage: `bkpfile [FILE_PATH] [NOTE]`
      - Displays paths relative to current directory
+     - All output uses configurable printf-style format strings or template-based formatting from configuration
-     - When a new backup is created: Displays "Created backup: [PATH]"
+     - When a new backup is created: Uses `FormatCreatedBackup` or `TemplateCreatedBackup` configuration
-     - When file is identical to existing backup: Displays "File is identical to existing backup: [PATH]"
+     - When file is identical to existing backup: Uses `FormatIdenticalBackup` or `TemplateIdenticalBackup` configuration
+     - Error messages use `FormatError` or `TemplateError` configuration

 2. **Workflow Implementation**
    - For creating backup:
      1. Load config
+     2. Initialize output formatter and template formatter with configuration
-     2. Validate source file exists and is regular
+     3. Validate source file exists and is regular
-     3. Convert file path to relative path if needed
+     4. Convert file path to relative path if needed
-     4. Compare file with most recent backup
+     5. Compare file with most recent backup
-        - If identical, report existing backup name and exit with `cfg.StatusFileIsIdenticalToExistingBackup`
+        - If identical, use formatter or template formatter to display existing backup message and exit with `cfg.StatusFileIsIdenticalToExistingBackup`
         - If different, proceed with backup creation
-     5. Generate backup name using base filename
+     6. Generate backup name using base filename
-     6. Create backup directory structure
+     7. Create backup directory structure
-     7. Create file copy (or simulate in dry-run) with atomic operations
+     8. Create file copy (or simulate in dry-run) with atomic operations
+     9. Use formatter or template formatter to display success message
-     8. Clean up temporary resources
+     10. Clean up temporary resources
-     9. Exit with `cfg.StatusCreatedBackup` on successful backup creation
+     11. Exit with `cfg.StatusCreatedBackup` on successful backup creation
-     - Error handling uses configured status codes:
+     - Error handling uses configured status codes and formatted error messages:
        - File not found: exit with `cfg.StatusFileNotFound`
        - Invalid file type: exit with `cfg.StatusInvalidFileType`
        - Permission denied: exit with `cfg.StatusPermissionDenied`